Ciaran-Hughes/BTCAnomalyDetection/README.md

 # Usage

-The directory structure of this package is laid out as follow:
+The directory structure of this package is laid out as follows:
 ```
                                  |--> ModelCreation--> SaveModel
                |--> anom_tool ---|